29 November 2017

 19 November 2017

-In her Shoes (starring Cameron Diaz and Toni Collette)
+In her shoes with Cameron Diaz and Toni Collette

-My relatives in the UK like to shop from wish-lists (as do I) so from time to time, I browse Amazon’s recommendations to add a few books or DVDs to my list.
-I’m not entirely sure why this ‘In her shoes’ was suggested to me; perhaps I had rated another film with Cameron Diaz, or perhaps it was the genre - mildly amusing light ‘rom-com’ style - that made this suggestion.
+My relatives in the UK like to shop for birthdays and Christmas from wish-lists (as do I).
+So from time to time, I browse Amazon’s recommendations to add a few books or DVDs to my list.
+I’m not entirely sure why this ‘In her shoes’ was suggested to me, however.
+Perhaps I had rated another film with Cameron Diaz.
+Or perhaps it was the genre - mildly amusing light ‘rom-com’ style - that led to this suggestion.
 In any case, the blurb sounded good, the reviews were mostly positive, so I added it.
 I was given it for Christmas nearly a year ago, and we finally decided to watch it last night.

 Actually we had started to watch it about a month ago, on an evening when I was very tired.
 For some reason I found the opening sequences too confusing, and somewhat gross.
-We see a lot of shoes, two young women, one of them in compromising positions at an office party, then throwing up and phoning her sister, who’s in bed with someone else … hardly an auspicious opening on an evening when I wanted something light and totally undemanding.
+We see a lot of shoes, and two young women.
+One of them is in compromising positions at an office party, then throws up and phones her sister, who’s in bed with someone else.
+It was hardly an auspicious opening on an evening when I wanted something light and totally undemanding.

 However, last night I was more wide awake and willing to try again.
-I still didn’t much like the opening, but the story quickly became more interesting.
-Cameron Diaz’s character, Maggie, is basically a spoilt brat who can’t keep a job, seduces men at every opportunity, and even steals money from family and friends.
+I still didn’t much like the opening, but the story quickly becomes more interesting.
+Cameron Diaz’s character, Maggie, is basically a spoilt brat who can’t keep a job.
+She seduces men at every opportunity, and even steals money from family and friends.
 Her older sister Rose (Toni Collette) is sensible, hard-working… and lonely.
 In almost every respect she is a contrast to Maggie, except that they both like shoes.

 They evidently have a stormy relationship, and Rose regularly bails her sister out while trying to persuade her to look for work.
 But this time Maggie does something so awful that Rose severs the relationship entirely.
 At that point, Maggie goes to visit a long-lost relative (Shirley MacLaine) and finds herself staying in a retirement centre for senior citizens.
 Gradually she starts to take more responsibility - and at the same time we see Rose begin to throw off some of the shackles of responsibility, and start to live a more bohemian lifestyle.